 - Pineal gland.
 It makes a chemical called melatonin that helps your body get ready to go to sleep.

 - Thyroid gland.
-This gland makes thyroid hormone, which controls your metabolism.
+This gland makes thyroid hormone, which controls your growth and metabolism.
 If this gland doesn't make enough (a condition called hypothyroidism), everything happens more slowly.
 Your heart rate might slow down.
 You could get constipated.
 And you might gain weight.
 If it makes too much (hyperthyroidism), everything speeds up.
 Your heart might race.
 You could have diarrhea.
 And you might lose weight without trying.
 The thyroid gland also produces the hormone calcitonin, which may contribute to bone strength by helping calcium to be incorporated into bone.

 - Parathyroid.
 This is a set of four small glands behind your thyroid.
 They play a role in bone health.
 The glands control your levels of calcium and phosphorus.

 - Thymus.
 This gland makes white blood cells called T lymphocytes that fight infection and are crucial as a child's immune system develops.
 The thymus starts to shrink after puberty.

 - Adrenals.
 Best known for making the "fight or flight" hormone adrenaline (also called epinephrine), these two glands also make hormones called corticosteroids.
 They affect your metabolism heart rate, oxygen intake, blood flow, and sexual function, among other things.

 - Pancreas.
 This organ is part of both your digestive and endocrine systems.
 It makes digestive enzymes that break down food.
 It also makes the hormones insulin and glucagon.
 These ensure you have the right amount of sugar in your bloodstream and your cells.

 - If you don't make insulin, which is the case for people with type 1 diabetes, your blood sugar levels can get dangerously high.
 In type 2 diabetes, the pancreas usually makes some insulin but not enough.